When Hepatitis C Causes Heart Trouble

 Here are some tips for heart healthy with hep C:

-All of these things are good to do if you suspect you have heart problems with hepatitis C. A good diet, vitamins, and exercise approved by your doctor is a helpful.
+All of these things are good to do if you suspect you have heart problems with hepatitis C. A good diet, vitamins, and exercise approved by your doctor can be helpful.
 Most important, get rid of the hepatitis C virus.
 My heart symptoms went away after the virus was gone from my body.
-I hope that your heart is healthy too.
+I hope that your heart is healthy, too.

 Join the conversation